Community Legacy Projects

 It’s about the legacy you leave.
 We are providing a clean energy alternative that will benefit generations to come.
 But that’s not enough.
-We want to contribute to the local communities that have made our wind farm possible: leaving a material legacy that makes a difference to everyday life for years to come.
+During the construction phase we wanted to contribute to the local communities that have made our wind farm possible: leaving a material legacy that makes a difference to everyday life for years to come.

-We are working hand-in-hand to develop and deliver a series of longer-term, legacy projects that will span the life of Sapphire Wind Farm.
-Along with our contractors, we’re planning to co-fund and co-deliver a series of community projects in areas like construction and education.
+We worked hand-in-hand to develop and deliver a series of longer-term, legacy projects that will span the life of Sapphire Wind Farm.
+Along with our contractors, we’re planned, funded and delivered a series of community projects in areas including construction and education.

 Sapphire Wind Farm is leaving a lasting legacy through its Construction in the Community program

-With construction of the Sapphire Wind Farm now well underway, CWP Asset Management and its Consortium Partners; Vestas and Zenviron together with TransGrid are undertaking construction of a different kind through the Construction in the Community program.
+With construction of the Sapphire Wind Farm now completed, CWP Asset Management and its Consortium Partners; Vestas and Zenviron together with TransGrid undertook the Construction in the Community program.

-Construction in the Community is one of a series of programs that will deliver long-lasting benefits to the communities surrounding Sapphire Wind Farm.
-The program is intended to support local based organisations and community groups to complete necessary construction works through the provision of monetary grants and resource support.
+Construction in the Community was one of a series of programs that will continue to deliver long-lasting benefits to the communities surrounding Sapphire Wind Farm.
+The program supported locally based organisations and community groups to complete necessary construction works through the provision of grants and support.

 The successful Construction in the Community recipients were:

 - Kings Plains Rural Fire Brigade: concrete apron